How to Calculate Your Ideal Pipeline Size for Business Growth

 Calculating Your Ideal Pipeline Size

 To begin calculating your ideal pipeline size, you first need to know your average sales cycle.
 The average sales cycle is the time it takes a deal to enter your sales funnel to the point at which work begins.
 If you haven’t begun tracking this metric, it’s an important first step in making plans for business growth.
-You will need to use a dedicated resource to find your average sales cycle.
-Many of our clients use HubSpot or Pipe Drive, but there are many other CRM systems that can track this metric.
+Many of our clients use HubSpot or Pipedrive, but there are many CRM systems that can track this metric.

 Next, you will need to calculate average contract length.
 This is the number of days that your client contracts last.
-The average contract length metric is important because it will tell you how quickly you can turn revenue out for a specific period of time.
+This metric is important because it helps you understand how quickly revenue turns over in a given period.

 After you’ve calculated your average contract length, you will need to determine the close percentage.
-There’s two pieces of information required to calculate the close percentage: number of closed qualified opportunities and the number of qualified opportunities.
-Once you have these numbers, you will take that first number and divide by the second (# of closed qualified opportunities/# of qualified opportunities).
+There are two pieces of information required to calculate the close percentage: the number of closed qualified opportunities and the number of qualified opportunities.
+Divide the first number by the second.

 Planning Your Business Goals

-Making a plan to grow your business involves settings KPIs to measure progress.
-While an ideal pipeline size might be one KPI to keep your eyes on and adjust where necessary (by changing marketing strategies, sales strategies, etc.), there are other metrics and strategies to use.
+Making a plan to grow your business involves setting KPIs to measure progress.
+Ideal pipeline size is one of the most important metrics to monitor and adjust over time.
 Scenario planning with a solid dynamic forecast is one of the most effective ways to translate your pipeline into actionable growth targets, while tracking the right metrics helps you stay on course as conditions change.

 If you need help translating your pipeline into realistic growth targets and aligning it with your team’s capacity, connect with a Virtual CFO advisor to build a plan that supports sustainable growth.